As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

 Sharpening a knife is a learned skill, with right and wrong ways of performing the task.
 Many beginners are unsure if they should pull or push the knife while sharpening.
 We will clear up this aspect of knife sharpening to help you to improve your skill level.

 Pulling the knife edge across a whetstone trailing the knife’s spine is the best way to sharpen a knife.
 This creates a smooth edge, free of rough gouges, and can be taken to a much greater level of sharpness as a result.
-Pushing the knife, leading with the edge is not recommended.
+Pushing the knife and leading with the edge is not recommended.

-The confusion comes into knife sharpening for beginners, where they watch an experienced person sharpening a knife, and the person appears to be moving the knife with a push and pull motion.
+The confusion comes into knife sharpening for beginners, where they watch an experienced person sharpening a knife, and the person appears to be moving the knife with a push-and-pull motion.
 While this may look confusing, it is all about the pressure being applied.

-If you are interested in checking out the best whetstones for your knives we recommend and use you can find them by clicking here (Amazon link).
+If you are interested in checking out the best whetstones for your knives we recommend and use, you can find them by clicking here (Amazon link).

 What Is The Right Way To Sharpen A Knife?